 This documentation must be sufficient for validation of the certificate or license against official records maintained by the state or national issuing authority.

-- Be sure that your social security number or Florida DOE# is shown on each page you submit.
+- Be sure that your social security number or Florida DOE License# is shown on each page you submit.

 - Submit all valid certificates that you hold, regardless of whether you have recently taught in that state.
-We cannot provide a complete evaluation without all of your credentials in your file.
+Your evaluation may be incomplete and you may be deemed ineligible for certification without all of your relevant credentials officially documented in your file.